How Long is an Average Hockey Game? Beyond the 60 Minutes of Game Play (NHL, College & Recreation)

 If your game starts at 7 PM, aim to line up at the right entrance gate at 6:15 PM.
 The gate lineups move quickly, but an NHL arena will likely be busy once you enter the concourse.

-The exact time you arrive depends on the size of the arena and the number of fans in attendance.
+The exact time you arrive depends on the size of the arena, traffic, parking and the number of fans in attendance.
 If in doubt, contact the arena or arrive slightly earlier to avoid missing the start.

 There are plenty of sights to see at professional sports arenas, so you can never be too early – so long as you’re there after the gates open.